 - Use a paring knife or a small spoon, cut about 1 inch deep into the cupcake and a 1 inch circumference.
 Put these cake bits aside, so you can throw them into a milkshake- duh.
 Now, fill the cupcakes with the cherry filling.

-- Find the recipe to make the whipped cream here and pipe some on top of the cupcakes.
+- Next pipe on some whipped cream on top of the cupcakes.

 - Before serving the cakes, grate some dark chocolate and add a cherry on top of each one!